tinybeachthor/csv-processing/README.md

 - no negative amounts/balances, u64
 - arithmetic overflow results in a panic
-- errors for low balance for withdrawal, duplicate transactions
 - duplicate disputes or resolves are silently ignored
 - quickcheck model tests for client properties